WolfgangBischoff/Ceres/Documents/Notes.md

 * smuggler docks shuttle

 #### Bacteria mechanic
-* Bacteria spreads on time (Sichtbare Verbindung, Felder checken position)
+* Bacteria spreads just to fitting nutrition
-* While Spreading, new bacteria can be created/ kreuzung
+* While Spreading, new bacteria can be created/ kreuzung => mit example bild sprite
 * Bacteria Resource can be put into splicer to craft or extract resource

 #### Engine